qilingframework/qiling/examples/fuzzing/linux_x8664/README.md

 It has been tested with the recent Qiling framework (the one you cloned), and [afl++](https://github.com/AFLplusplus/AFLplusplus)

-Unicornafl adds methods to kick off the afl forkserver at any time to unicorn-engine.
+~~Unicornafl adds methods to kick off the afl forkserver at any time to unicorn-engine.~~ No more need for unicornafl.
+Install Unicorn2 and you are ready to go.
 *That means you can fuzz _any unicorn project_ (even c/rust/...) with a few lines of code.*

 in this case, we make use of `afl_fuzz(..)`.